vbochenin/vbochenin.github.io/_posts/2022-10-14-how-to-limit-folder.md

     /dev/loop1      8.3M   14K  7.5M   1% /home/vbochenin/10mbup
 ```

-Once limited size directories created, I may specify them as backup target direcotry and run the same empty backup.
+Once the limited-size directories are created, I can specify them as the backup target directory and run the same empty backup.